ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/exploring_metview.rst

 Working with Folders and Icons
 ==============================

-Go through `this <https://confluence.ecmwf.int/display/METV/Working+with+Folders+and+Icons>`_ tutorial to become more proficient at using Metview's user interface for navigating folders and finding icons.
+Go through :ref:`this <working_with_folders_and_icons>` tutorial to become more proficient at using Metview's user interface for navigating folders and finding icons.

 Monitoring Metview's Processes
 ==============================